dwp/dataworks-hardened-images/azkaban-executor/azkaban-emr-jobtype/README.md

 |--------------------------------|----------------------------------------|
 | `AWS_USE_DEVELOPMENT_REMOTELY` | Set to `true` to enable local running. |
 | `AWS_ASSUMED_ROLE`             | Set to the arn of the role that the app should assume - i.e. the development administrator role, e.g. `arn:aws:iam:000000000000:role/administrator` |

+### A note on step logs

+In order to display the logs for a step on the azkaban console the plugin must be able to determine which log streams in which log group to fetch log events from.

+The log group must be supplied in the job config.
+The plugin will then get a list of all log streams in that group.
+The plugin reduces this list of log streams to those whose names contain an instance id of any instance in the currently running cluster (thus removing dead log streams from instances in terminated clusters).

+It then further reduces the list of log streams to those that contain the name of the currently running step, this should yield a single log stream and it is that log stream whose events are returned.

+This strategy may not work for every single job that is to be run by the plugin in which case additional strategies will have to be added and used where appropriate.